Loans | ECTC

 Loans

 ECTC participates in the Federal Direct Loan Program.
-Direct Lending is when eligible students and parents borrow directly from the federal government.
 Direct Loans include Direct Subsidized, Unsubsidized Loans, and Direct PLUS Loans.
 Borrowers repay these loans directly to the U.S. Department of Education or a servicer appointed by the U. S. Department of Education.

 Direct Subsidized Loans are based on financial need as well as annual and aggregate loan limits.
 Interest on this loan does not accrue during eligible periods of enrollment and stated grace periods.
 Interest accrual and repayment begins six months after graduation or when a student is no longer enrolled at least half time (6 semester hours).